Basis of Award

 Greensboro NC 27402

 In 2007 Amelia Cloninger Stout and Charles William Cloninger, Jr., established the Cloninger-Stout Family Scholarship to honor the memory of their mother, Helen Boren Cloninger Kiser, who attended UNCG (then North Carolina College for Women) in the 1920s.
-The donors believe education leads to happiness, personal good fortune, and well being.
-To that end of fostering well being, this award is based on the graduate student's service to community.
+The donors believe education leads to happiness, personal good fortune, and well-being.

 The Cloninger-Stout Family Scholarship is awarded in alternating years to a graduate student in the MFA and PhD Programs in English with the two programs having their own descriptions and criteria for the award.